hemantssharma/SecurityHub/README.md

 1. Package the Lambda Function
 Ensure your Python file is named lambda_function.py.

 2. Create the Lambda Function
+Deploy the function using the AWS Console, AWS CLI, or Infrastructure as Code tools like CloudFormation or Terraform.

 ⚙️ Environment Configuration
-Update the following variables in your code or use Lambda environment variables:
+Update the following variables in your code or configure them as Lambda environment variables:

-LOG_GROUP = "/securityhub/all-findings"
-REGION = "us-east-1"
-child_accounts = [{'account_id': '123456789012', 'role_name': 'SecurityHubReadRole'}]
 📊 CloudWatch Logs
-Log group: /securityhub/all-findings
+Log Group: /securityhub/all-findings
-Log stream: Named after each child account ID
+Log Stream: Named after each child account ID
-Each log event contains a timestamp and the full findings payload (chunked if large) 🚀 Usage
+Log Events: Each event includes a timestamp and the full findings payload (automatically chunked if too large) 🚀 Usage
-You can trigger this Lambda manually or schedule it using Amazon EventBridge (e.g., every 6 hours).
+You can trigger this Lambda function manually or schedule it using Amazon EventBridge (e.g., every 6 hours).

 📌 Notes
-Ensure findings are not too large for CloudWatch (max 1 MB per log event).
+Ensure findings are not too large for CloudWatch (maximum 1 MB per log event).
 The function automatically chunks large logs to stay within limits.
 Make sure all accounts have Security Hub enabled and findings available.